NavidRohim/JMWS/notes.md

 - ~~Object UUID changes when user leaves.~~ Resolved
 - ~~Game crashes when player deletes all waypoints from in-built group~~ Resolved
 - ~~Bug where outgoing share request just stays forever~~ Resolved
-- Elusive bug where a NullPointerException is thrown while trying to delete shared waypoint on shared user client.
 - ~~When making group, client crashes.~~ Resolved
 - ~~When deleting group and not deleting child waypoints, if its shared with anyone they will get a notification saying they cannot edit the group.
 (Nothing should be sent)~~ Resolved?
+- ~~When the owner of a global waypoint (admin) tries to delete one, the check for owner fails.~~
-- Another elusive bug where another NullPointerException is thrown.
-Not sure of cause maybe something to do with global objects
+- ~~Another elusive bug where another NullPointerException is thrown.
+Not sure of cause maybe something to do with global objects~~ Was due to share request list using wrong UUIDs
-- When the owner of a global waypoint (admin) tries to delete one, the check for owner fails.
+- Elusive bug where a NullPointerException is thrown while trying to delete shared waypoint on shared user client.

+### LAN bugs
+- Handshake fails due to new config value

 # Fixed bugs
 - Fixed bug where a shared users waypoints would not be deleted if the owner deleted the waypoint via /jmws clearAll

+# Bug testing
+- Test if user can receive multiple requests